yjyoo773/BaseballGame/README.md

 - Add forms for input number and limit to 3 digit numbers
 - Create basic algorithm for game
 - Deploy site https://yjyoo773.github.io/BaseballGame/

+Version 1.0.3
+- Full function of input
+- When pressing ok, input number and score result is displayed on guess history